JPatel87/smoothie-selector/README.md

 Here I will identify a user need and run through how this is being met by the program.

-1. To be able to open up the program and immediately be able to grasp what its purpose is.
+1. To to open up the program and immediately be able to grasp what its purpose is.
 * When the program is enabled, the program purpose is explained in brief to the user and a countdown timer is put in place to give users time to grasp what the program is about, before starting.

 ![purpose](screenshots/purpose.png)